List of Ubisoft subsidiaries: Ubisoft Odesa

 Ubisoft Odesa was founded in Odesa, Ukraine, in March 2018.
 As the second studio in Ukraine, it will work alongside Ubisoft Kyiv on games such as the Tom Clancy's Ghost Recon series and Trials Rising.

 Ubisoft Paris

 Ubisoft Paris was founded in 1992 in Montreuil, France, and was the first in-house studio for Ubisoft.
-Ubisoft Paris worked on several early Rayman games as well as its spin-off, Raving Rabbids.
+Ubisoft Paris worked on several early Rayman games as well as one of its spin-offs, Rayman Raving Rabbids 2.
 It became the core developer of the Tom Clancy's Ghost Recon series and the Just Dance series, one of the most successful rhythm games in the market.
-The studio's latest work was Ghost Recon Breakpoint.
+The studio's latest work was Mario + Rabbids Sparks of Hope.
+The studio was assigned to work on Wild on the PlayStation 5 for Sony Interactive Entertainment in place of Michel Ancel's Wild Sheep Studio, but development was stalled due to internal conflicts and unsatisfactory performance.
 Ubisoft Paris has more than 700 employees as of May 2021.

 Ubisoft Paris Mobile

 Ubisoft Paris Mobile was created in 2013 and is co-located with Ubisoft Paris in Montreuil, France.
 The studio worked on the mobile game Assassin's Creed: Pirates.